Article by Kim Hull

 Personally, I believe if you can order something online, you should be able to handle all customer service online.
 The email resolution would have been acceptable, but requiring you to call after sending customer service an email appears to be an effort to place one more hurdle in front of members to discourage them from canceling.

-I called and the membership was cancelled.
+I called and the membership was canceled.

 American Airlines AAdvantage Miles / Vinesse Wine Club: Summary